 Zinc, considered an “essential trace element,” plays many diverse roles in how the body functions.
 Slow wound healing is one of the more telling signs of a zinc deficiency.
 “A patient doesn’t walk into the door and say ‘I have a zinc deficiency,’” Dr. Hadjiev says.
 “You sort of have to figure it out.
 It’s subtle findings.
 There are so many different body systems that can be involved, so you have to be suspicious.”
 Don’t miss these silent signs of a vitamin C deficiency.

 Rough and dry skiniStock/PositiveFocus

 Experiencing skin conditions may also be a sign of zinc deficiency, particularly rashes.
 Moskovitz says if there are any suspicions you may be zinc deficient, you should consult with a primary care physician.
 Even listing the symptoms feels a bit like consulting WebMD.
 “The list of findings is very generalized.
 You can have abdominal pain, loss of hair, loss of appetite, delayed wound healing,” Dr. Hadjiev says.
 “You can be depressed, you can have eczema or dermatitis, especially if it’s around the mouth or the anus.”
-Try these home remedies for eczema relief.
+These are the signs you might not be getting enough magnesium.

 “You can have diarrhea, which is a very common finding.
 It’s the most common finding,” Dr. Hadjiev says.
 While symptoms vary for everyone, Moskovitz reminds us that, typically with a zinc deficiency, “you would be experience the symptoms more often and continuously versus a sudden attack of nausea or diarrhea.”
 Here are home remedies to treat diarrhea.